carlosfrias/apigee-edge-opdk/README.md

 # Apigee Roles for Managing OPDK and BaaS

 This repository contains a set of Ansible roles that are used to install, configure, update and manage Apigee OPDK and BaaS instances.
-These roles provide an automated installation process for Apigee Edge Private Cloud and Apgiee BaaS Private Cloud.
-The automated installatin process consists of the orchestration of the installation across an arbitrarily sized data center.
+These roles provide an automated installation process for Apigee Edge Private Cloud and Apigee BaaS Private Cloud.
+The automated installation process consists of the orchestration of the installation across an arbitrarily sized data center.

 # Functionality Available